lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-6. Check that the output the model will return matches as expected.
+6. A check to make sure that the output the model will return matches as expected.

 ```cpp
         auto& _output = outputInfo.begin()->second;